DrTevzadze/challenge/README.md

 This project is a Settlement Application that allows Party A and Party B to negotiate and agree on settlement amounts.
 The main features include:

 - Party A can submit and modify settlement amounts.
-- Party B can view settlement proposals, agree, or object to them.
+- Party B can view settlement proposals, agree, reject or dispute to them.
 - Real-time updates to ensure both parties see the latest information.
 - Handling of simultaneous modifications and responses.